 Ideate & Prototype

-Each team focussed on imagining consent-focussed design patterns for different areas of fictional digital services:
+Each multidisciplinary team focussed on imagining transparency-focussed design patterns on different areas of fictional mobile apps, and they were given data use briefs for these apps accordingly:

 The teams got to work on the challenge they'd been set, with design guidelines to: